About the Club

 Whilst encouraging all forms of rowing at sea, the Club particularly wishes to be involved in Cornish Pilot Gig racing.
 This rapidly-growing sport is historically associated with Devon & Cornwall, but is now spreading east.

-SSRC has four gigs of its own - 'Old Harry' (launched in June 2002), 'Peveril' (launched in July 2003) and 'Dancing Ledge' (2009) and from May 2010, a share in a fourth gig, 'Arry Paye'.
-In late 2012 the Pirates of Poole decided to take over the Arry Paye, and bought the SSRC share; the Club now has another GRP gig on order.
-In April 2012 Winspit arrived at the Club as the third wooden gig.
-In its early days the Club also had the use of a gig 'Pinnacle' (launched in March 2003) which was then owned by Tim Hughes, but is now in Cornwall and for a few seasons (2007-2009) the Club owned a Celtic Longboat, 'Tilly Whim'.
+SSRC has five gigs of its own - 'Old Harry' (launched in June 2002), 'Peveril' (launched in July 2003) and 'Dancing Ledge' (2009) and from May 2010, had a share in a fourth gig, 'Arry Paye' shared with the Pirates of Poole In late 2012 the Pirates of Poole decided to take over the Arry Paye, and bought the SSRC share; In April 2012 Winspit arrived at the Club as the third wooden gig and in 2013 the fifth gig, a GRP called 'Tilly Whim' arrived.
+In its early days the Club also had the use of a gig 'Pinnacle' (launched in March 2003) which was then owned by Tim Hughes, but is now in Cornwall and for a few seasons (2007-2009) the Club owned a Celtic Longboat, also known as 'Tilly Whim'.